Florian Hempel: Early life and career

-Darts
+Darts career

 Hempel began playing darts in his flat in 2017, and in 2018 quit his job, registered for unemployment benefits, and took on darts as a full-time job.

-On his PDC European Tour debut in the Dutch Darts Masters in May 2019, he defeated Ryan Harrington 6–0.
-Having previously attempting to achieve his Tour Card in both 2018 and 2020, Hempel won his PDC Tour Card during the 2021 European Q-School event.
+On his PDC European Tour debut at the Dutch Darts Masters in May 2019, he whitewashed Ryan Harrington 6–0.
+Hempel lost to Simon Whitlock 6–3 in the second round.

+Having previously attempted to gain a Tour Card in both 2018 and 2020, Hempel won a PDC Tour Card at 2021 European Q-School, winning the event 3 final.
 In March, he withdrew from the UK Open due to family reasons.
 In April, he completed his first nine-dart finish during a European Super League whitewash victory over Marco Obst.

-Hempel made his PDC televised début in October in the European Championship, eliminating reigning champion Peter Wright 6–3.
-The following week, he reached his first semi-final on the PDC Pro Tour before losing 7–3 to Michael Smith.
-Ahead of his PDC World Darts Championship début, Hempel featured as a guest commentator on Sport1 for the 2021 Grand Slam of Darts.
+Hempel made his PDC televised debut in October at the 2021 European Championship, eliminating reigning champion Peter Wright 6–3.
+The following week, he reached his first semi-final on the PDC Pro Tour before losing there 7–3 to Michael Smith.
+Ahead of his PDC World Darts Championship debut, Hempel featured as a guest commentator on Sport1 for the 2021 Grand Slam of Darts.
 During the 2022 PDC World Darts Championship, Hempel caused a "major upset" when he defeated fifth seed Dimitri Van den Bergh in the second round, averaging 98.37, and described it as "madness".
 He would go on to lose 4–1 to Australia's Raymond Smith in the third round.

+2024

+At the 2024 World Championship, Hempel faced Dylan Slevin in the first round.
+Slevin won the first set and hit a 167 checkout in the second set, but Hempel managed to mount a comeback to win the match 3–1.
+In the second round, Hempel defeated Dimitri Van den Bergh 3–2, despite losing the first two sets.
+The match was a repeat of the 2022 second round tie which Hempel also won.
+In the third round, Hempel was whitewashed 0–4 by Stephen Bunting.